lruepke/HTF_lecture/summer2025/_sources/lectures/L02/Example.rst.txt

    :align: center
    :name: fig:2dcavity_setup

    Two-dimensional cavity model geometry and boundary conditions.
+Note a mistake in the figure: the domain size is actually 0.1 m by 0.1 m in the tutorial.

 Preparing the case